Updated on 2024-07-19 GMT+08:00

 2. In the upper right corner of the page, click Buy WAF.
 On the purchase page displayed, select a WAF mode.

-WAF provides three access methods, CNAME and ELB access methods for cloud WAF and dedicated access for dedicated WAF.
+WAF provides three access modes, CNAME and ELB access modes for cloud WAF and dedicated access mode for dedicated WAF.
 For their differences, see Edition Differences.

 Step 2: Connect a Website to WAF